soren-alexandersen/VinylStore/privacypolicy.md

 **1. Overview**

-We do not run our own servers that store your vinyl collection data.
+We do not run our own servers that store your Vinyl Sessions data.

-Your vinyl collection, notes, ratings and related information are stored:
+Your Vinyl Sessions, notes, ratings and related information are stored:

 Locally on your device, and